dan-chui/github-profile-search/README.md

 # GitHub Profile Search

-Search for and display the profile of a GitHub user via JavaScript and API.
+Search for and display the profile of a GitHub user via JavaScript and GitHub API.
 Inspired by Traversy Media.

 ## Tech Stack

-**Front-End:** HTML, CSS, JavaScript, API
+**Front-End:** HTML, CSS, JavaScript, GitHub API

 ## Installation